DanielXMa/honours-dynamic_pricing/README.md

 # honours-dynamic_pricing
-Honours Thesis Repository - Dynamic Pricing using Neural Networks.
+Honours Thesis Repository - Dynamic Pricing with Neural Networks.

-This repository contains all the relevant files and packages that I used for my Honours thesis.
+This repository contains all the relevant Python files and outputs that I produced for my Honours thesis.

 Packages used:
  - PyTorch